xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 </pre>
 </div>

-Global level SID allocation and usage is the MAX across all the locator blocks.
- If (Global OOR thresholds and Free entries > 5 % of MAX SID will be Green
+Global level OOR Threshold set based on SID usage across all the locator blocks (system level) -Green threshold if (global level free resources > 5% of MAX SID on system level) -Warning if (global level free resources < 3% of MAX SID on system level)

+Block level OOR Threshold set based on SID usage on a specific block -Green threshold if (Block level free resources > 5% of MAX SID for locator block) -Warning if (Blcok level free resources < 3% of MAX SID for locator block)

-- If we reach the status “Out of Resources” we will stop programming the SIDs till we go back to GREEN Threshold
+If we reach the status “Out of Resources” we will stop programming the SIDs till we go back to GREEN Threshold
-- We also CAP each locator block at 7K and the Green threshold is 5% of 7k and the same rules apply
-- In latest release we pre-carve uN resources for 16 locators in hardware so we can handle new locator provisioning even during OOR state .